RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GALigandDock_type.md

 -   **torsion_sampler_percentage**: The percentage of the initial gene sampled by torsion sampler.
 -   **contact_distance**: Distance cutoff for determining if ligand is in contact with a residue sidechain.
 Default: 4.5
 -   **freeze_ligand_backbone**: Freeze peptide ligand backbone torsion, only works on peptide ligand.
 Default: false.
+-   **freeze_ligand**: Freeze ligand internal torsions.
+Default: false.
 -   **macrocycle_ligand**: If the ligand is macrocyle or cyclic peptide, if true, constraints will be added to ensure the ring closure.
 Default: false.
+-   **shuffle_ligands**: Non negative interger, if larger than 0, it will random choose N ligands to dock, 0 means no random pick.
+Default: 0
 -   **align_reference_atom_ids**: Atom ids to align after each cycle 'atom_num-residue_num,atom_num-residue_num,atom_num-residue_num...'
+-   **init_dens_weight**: density weight used during initial perturbation scoring
+-   **skeleton_threshold_const**: constant value used to calculate threshold for density skeleton.
+-   **neighborhood_size**: size of a neighborhood for ligand density erosion.
+Should be 7, 19, or 27.
+Default: 27
+-   **print_initial_pool**: Dump pdbs in the initial docking pool.
+Default: false
+-   **rtmutationRate**: probability of rigid body rotation and translation mutation
+-   **rotmutWidth**: maximum angle of rigid body mutation
+-   **transmutWidth**: maximum translation distance of rigid body mutation
+-   **calculate_native_density**: Find the density correlation for the native pose and exit.
+Default: false
 -   **ngen**: number of generations
 -   **npool**: (default) pool size
 -   **pmut**: (default) probability of mutation